-In terms of Regulation 17(1A) of the Listing Regulations, the Members of the Company, at the Nineteenth AGM of the Company, accorded their consent by way of a Special Resolution for continuing the directorship of Mr. Naresh Chandra, Chairman of the Company, as he has attained the age of eighty-three years.
 Mr. Ramesh Gehaney, Director and Chief Operating Officer (DIN: 02697676) and Mr. Satrajit Ray, Director and Group Chief Financial Officer (DIN: 00191467) were appointed as Executive Directors of the Company effective 6th June, 2014 for a term of five years each.
 The existing term of their appointment is valid up to 5th June, 2019.
-Based on the recommendation of the Nomination & Remuneration Committee, the Board at its meeting held on 14th May, 2019 has, subject to the approval of Members, approved re-appointment of Mr. Ramesh Gehaney and Mr. Satrajit Ray, as Executive Directors of the Company, for a period of five years from 6th June, 2019 and also approved the terms of their remuneration.
+Based on the recommendation of the Nomination & Remuneration Committee, the Board at its meeting held on 14^{th} May, 2019 has, subject to the approval of Members, approved re-appointment of Mr. Ramesh Gehaney and Mr. Satrajit Ray, as Executive Directors of the Company, for a period of five years from 6^{th} June, 2019 and also approved the terms of their remuneration.